Domeyoriginal/Luna/index.md

 - World Idea
 - E.C.T
 ```
-There was so much more i had planned out just not written, I will take all of week 2 to write up documentations while i Model the Enemy/Enemies and Character.
+There was so much more i have planned out just not written, I will take all of week 2 to write up documentations while i Model the Enemy/Enemies and Character.
 I had setup a Trello page as well which is in this link : [Link](https://trello.com/b/wYP5vaxr/luna-we)
 With Week2 i will have much more for the blog.